x-stride/ender-3-pro-install/README.md

-# ender-3-pro-install
+# Ender- 3 Pro Install

-Documenting a failed attempt with new original components
+Documenting a failed attempt.
+Printer and original components fresh from Amazon.